Choosing a carpet cleaner can be daunting, regardless of where you live in the greater Seattle area

 Before you select a company, decide what you want to accomplish.
 If you want the carpet cleaner to remove only some of the dirt, you can choose from hundreds of companies that use small shampooers and other cleaning methods.
 You can even rent a machine at the grocery store and do the job yourself.

-On the other hand, if you want your carpet thoroughly cleaned—if you want to remove the harmful dirt, bacteria, pollens, chemicals and tobacco residues—then you need to hire a company that uses a hot-water cleaner mounted in a truck.
+On the other hand, if you want your carpet thoroughly cleaned—if you want to remove the harmful dirt, bacteria, pollens, chemicals and tobacco residues—then you need to hire a company that uses powerful commercial equipment.